Sinus Headache Treatment in Denver, CO

 If you create more room in your nose and bigger sinus openings it’s much harder for those openings to swell closed.
 This improves your sinus headaches without daily medicines.

-The surgery for sinus headaches has gotten much easier over the years.
+The surgery for sinus headaches, often a balloon sinuplasty, has gotten much easier over the years.
 It can now be done in the office using a local anesthetic and a small amount of oral sedation very comfortably, taking about 45 minutes to complete.
 Recovery involves a really stuffy nose for about a week and almost no postoperative pain.
 Most patients can return to work in two to three days.

 Treat allergies more aggressively to decrease the swelling in your nose